-Now listen, you rich people, weep and wail because of the misery that is coming on you.
-2 Your wealth has rotted, and moths have eaten your clothes.
-3 Your gold and silver are corroded.
-Their corrosion will testify against you and eat your flesh like fire.
-You have hoarded wealth in the last days.
+Come now, you rich, weep and howl for your miseries that are coming on you.
+2 Your riches are corrupted and your garments are moth-eaten.
+3 Your gold and your silver are corroded, and their corrosion will be for a testimony against you and will eat your flesh like fire.
+You have laid up your treasure in the last days (James 5:1-3, WEB).

 Clearly, the Lord’s brother—James, is rebuking the rich who have boasted in their wealth.
 He is judging them for storing up their treasures here on the earth rather than in heaven.
 He is charging them with idolatry and sin.
 Consequently, he tells them to weep and wail for the coming judgment.